Genivia/RE-flex/doc/index.md

 The converter is specific to the matcher and translates Unicode `\p` character classes to UTF-8 patterns, converts bracket character classes containing Unicode, and groups UTF-8 multi-byte sequences in the regex string.

+To compile your application, link your application against the `libreflex`:

+    c++ myapp.cpp -lreflex

 See \ref reflex-patterns for more details on regex patterns.